zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     ```
     **Note:** The published artifact from the Giza artifactory also contains the enabler dependencies from other software packages.

-    If you are using artifactory other than Giza,  manually provide the following dependencies in your service `build.gradle` script:
+    If you are using an Artifactory other than Giza, manually provide the following dependencies in your service `build.gradle` script:

     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"